georchestra/georchestra/docs/index.md

 ## Releases

 A new release is published every 6 months and is supported during 12 months.
-Stable versions are named by their release date, eg 18.06 (latest stable) was published in June 2018.
+Stable versions are named by their release date, eg 19.04 (latest stable) was published in April 2019.

-Have a look at the [release notes](https://github.com/georchestra/georchestra/blob/18.06/RELEASE_NOTES.md) for more information.
+Have a look at the [release notes](https://github.com/georchestra/georchestra/blob/19.04/RELEASE_NOTES.md) for more information.

 ## Install